KeyboardKit/KeyboardKit/README.md

 ## SwiftUI

-Since version `2.7.0`, KeyboardKit supports `SwiftUI` with new tools that helps you build SwiftUI-based keyboards.

-SwiftUI will be the main focus going forward.
-The current plan is to improve the SwiftUI development experience in version `3.x` and move the tools to the main repo in `4.0`.
+Since version `2.7.0`, KeyboardKit provides new tools that help you build SwiftUI-based keyboards.
+SwiftUI will be the main focus going forward, with the aim to improve SwiftUI support in version `3.x` and move it to the main repo in `4.0`.
 When this happens, KeyboardKit will target iOS 13 and up.

-Due to a [Swift toolchain bug][Bug], SwiftUI support must be kept in a separate library called [KeyboardKitSwiftUI][KeyboardKitSwiftUI].
-This is hopefully temporary, until the bug is fixed.
-Until then, you must add both `KeyboardKit` and `KeyboardKitSwiftUI` if you want to use `KeyboardKit` with SwiftUI.
+Due to a [Swift toolchain bug][Bug], SwiftUI support must be kept in a [separate library][KeyboardKitSwiftUI].
+Until the bug is fixed, you must add both `KeyboardKit` and `KeyboardKitSwiftUI` to your project, if you want to use `KeyboardKit` with SwiftUI.

 ## Actions

-KeyboardKit comes with a set of actions that can be applied to keyboard buttons or triggered programatically, like `character`, `emoji`, `backspace`, `newline`, `space`, `image` etc.
+KeyboardKit supports many different keyboard actions, like `character` inputs, `emoji` inputs, `backspace`, `newline`, `space`, `image` etc. You can even create your own, custom actions.

 [Read more here][Actions]

 ## Keyboard Types

-KeyboardKit comes with a set of keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc.
+KeyboardKit supports many different keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc. You can even create your own, custom keyboard types.

 [Read more here][Keyboard-Types]

 ## Autocomplete

-KeyboardKit provides autocomplete support, which means that you can display autocomplete suggestions while users type.
+KeyboardKit supports autocomplete and can present autocomplete suggestions to users as they type.

 [Read more here][Autocomplete]

 ## Haptic Feedback

-KeyboardKit supports haptic feedback, which means that users can get haptic feedback as they type.
+KeyboardKit supports haptic feedback and can give users haptic feedback as they type.

-[Read more here][Haptic].
+[Read more here][Haptic-Feedback].

 ## Audio Feedback

-KeyboardKit supports audio feedback, which means that users can get audio feedback as they type.
+KeyboardKit supports audio feedback and can give users audio feedback as they type.

-[Read more here][Audio].
+[Read more here][Audio-Feedback].

 ## Extensions

-KeyboardKit comes with a bunch of keyboard-specific extensions.
-Check out the example app and source code for more information.
+KeyboardKit comes with many keyboard-specific extensions.
+Check out the demo apps and source code for examples and more information.

 ## Views and components

-KeyboardKit comes with many views and components that can be composed into custom keyboards, e.g. `button`, `rows`, `toolbars` etc.
+KeyboardKit comes with many views and components that can be composed into custom UIKit and SwiftUI-based keyboards, e.g. `button`, `rows`, `toolbars` etc.

 [Read more here][Views].